Bananenlimonade/stacking-crypto-kraken/README.md

 Since it can take a couple seconds or minutes for your order to fill, you should run the following script a couple hours later after the stacking script.
 Just set up a second cron job which executes the withdrawal script.

-If you are using the aforementioned `stacksats.sh` script you can withdraw via this command:
+If you are using the aforementioned `stackcrypto.sh` script you can withdraw via this command:
-`stacksats.sh withdraw`
+`stackcrypto.sh withdraw`